alisi1989/RFMIX2-Pipeline-to-plot/README.md

 Based on your dataset, this process may take from 3 to 30 minutes per chromosome.

-Combining Output Files:
+4. Combining Output Files

-Four different output files are generated from RFMIX2 for each chromosome, but we are interested in the .msv.tsp file.
+After running RFMix2, four different types of output file are generated for each chromosome.
+Of these different outputs, we are interested in the *.msv.tsp files.

-To combine these files for all chromosomes, you can use the following command:
+To combine the *.msv.tsp files for all chromosomes, you can use the following command:

-for i in {1..22}; do tail -n +3 "Mozabite1_ind1_chr$i.msp.tsv"; done > Mozabite1_ind1_allchr.msp.tsv
+Ask Alessandro (Mozabite1_ind1_chr"$i".msp.tsv): for i in {1..22}; do tail -n +3 "Mozabite1_ind1_chr$i.msp.tsv"; done > Mozabite1_ind1_allchr.msp.tsv

-in Mozabite_ind1_chr2.msp.tsv output, you can see, on the top, that each population has a specific number corresponding to ancestry. e.g Africa=0 Europe=1 MiddleEast=2
+Ask Alessandro: In Mozabite_ind1_chr2.msp.tsv output, you can see at the top that donor populations have a specific number that corresponds to ancestry (e.g., Africa=0, Europe=1, MiddleEast=2).

-Running the R Script:
+5. Running the R Script

-Now, run the R script using the command:
+Next, run the R script using the following command:

 Rscript rfmix2tobed.R

-The script accepts the input file "Mozabite_ind1_allchr.msp.tsv," but you can change the input name and path.
-It will produce two .bed files (e.g., Mozabite1_ind1_hap1.bed and Mozabite1_ind1_hap2.bed), where Africa is labeled as ANC0, Europe as ANC1, and Middle East as ANC2.
-You can adjust this order or ancestry labels according to your project's needs.
-The ancestry labels must match the order in the input msp.tsv file.
+This R script accepts the "Mozabite_ind1_allchr.msp.tsv" file as input (please note that you can change the input name and path).
+This script will generate two *.bed files (in this case, Mozabite1_ind1_hap1.bed and Mozabite1_ind1_hap2.bed) in which Africa is labeled as ANC0, Europe as ANC1, and Middle East as ANC2.
+You can modify this order or the ancestry labels according to your needs.
+However, the ancestry labels must match the order in the *.msp.tsv input file.

-Using rfmix2bedtotagore.py:
+6. Using rfmix2bedtotagore.py:

-Run the rfmix2bedtotagore.py script with python rfmix2bedtotagore.py --help to see the instructions.
-You can choose colors, represented in code notation (e.g., #0b1b56), for each ancestry determined in RFMIX.
+Prior to running the rfmix2bedtotagore.py script, type "python rfmix2bedtotagore.py --help" to see the instructions.
+You can choose your colors, represented by code notation (e.g., #0b1b56), for each ancestry determined by RFMix2.
+For example,

-Example:

 python rfmix2bedtotagore.py -1 Output/Mozabite1_ind1_hap1.bed -2 Output/Mozabite1_ind1_hap2.bed \
 --anc0 #80cdc1 --anc1 #dfc27d --anc2 #075716 -o Tagore/Mozabite1/Mozabite1_ind1_tagore.bed

-These colors indicate, for example, that African ancestry is represented by light blue, European ancestry by light brown, and Middle Eastern ancestry by green.
+These codes indicate that African ancestry is represented by light blue, European ancestry by light brown, and Middle Eastern ancestry by green.

+The output file generated is "Tagore/Mozabite1/Mozabite1_ind1_tagore.bed"

-Plotting with Tagore:
+7. Plotting with Tagore:

-Install Tagore using pip3 install tagore and ensure you have rsvg installed with pip3 install rsvg or brew install rsvg.
+Install Tagore using "pip3 install tagore" and also ensure that you have rsvg installed ("pip3 install rsvg" or "brew install rsvg").

-Run tagore --help to see how to plot the results.
-For instance:

-run tagore --help. to see how to plot e.g
+Run the command "tagore --help" to see how to plot the results.
+For instance, you can run the following command to generate a plot in png format:

 tagore -i Tagore/Mozabite1/Mozabite1_ind1_tagore.bed -p Tagore/Mozabite1/Mozabite1_ind1_tagore -b hg38 -ofmt png

+Here, "Tagore/Mozabite1/Mozabite1_ind1_tagore.bed" is the file generated in Step 6 above; -p is XXX???; -b is the genome reference build; -ofmt is the output format

-You can choose between PNG or PDF output.
-An SVG file will also be generated automatically, which can be edited with Illustrator.
-Note that Tagore does not provide a legend.
+You can choose between PNG or PDF output format.
+An SVG file will also be generated automatically, which can be edited with the Illustrator software.
+Please note that Tagore does not provide a legend for plots.

 End

-This pipeline guides you through the process of using RFmix2 to analyze phased VCF files, convert the results to BED format, and visualize the local ancestry using Tagore.